kristofferandreasen/pretotyping-landingpage/README.md

 To begin using this template, choose one of the following options to get started:
 * [Download the latest release here](https://github.com/kristofferandreasen/pretotyping-landingpage/archive/master.zip)
-* Clone the repo: `git clone https://github.com/kristofferandreasen/pretotyping-landingpage`
+* Clone the repo: `git clone https://github.com/kristofferandreasen/pretotyping-landingpage.git`
 * Fork the repo

+## Start the project
+The project is a simple template built using HTML, CSS, SCSS and JavaScript.
+Gulp is used as a task manager.

+1. Run `gulp dev` to start the development environment.
+2. To build the project run `gulp`.

+You should now have a finished build.

 ## Bugs and Issues